-(a) IN GENERAL.- \ \ \

-\ \ \ \ \ \ \ \

-(d) ANNUAL REPORT.-The Secretary shall prepare and submit to Congress an annual report regarding the programs and activities carried out under this title.
-The Secretary shall include in such report-
+(d) Annual Report.-The Secretary shall prepare and submit to Congress an annual report regarding the programs and activities carried out under this title.
+The Secretary shall include in such report- (1)

-\ \ \ \ \ \ \

-(3) recommendations for modifications in the programs and activities based on analysis of such findings; [and]

-(4) the negotiated levels of performance of the States, the States' requests for adjustments of such levels, and the adjustments of such levels that are made; and

-[(4)] (5) such other recommendations for legislative or administrative action as the Secretary determines to be appropriate.
+(3) recommendations for modifications in the programs and activities based on analysis of such findings; [and] (4) the negotiated levels of performance of the States, the States' requests for adjustments of such levels, and the adjustments of such levels that are made; and [(4)] (5) such other recommendations for legislative or administrative action as the Secretary determines to be appropriate.

-\ \ \ \ \ \ \

 (g) Program Year.-

-(1) In general.-
+(1) IN GENERAL.-

-(A) Program year.-\ \ \
+(A) Program year.-

-\ \ \ \ \ \ \

-(2) AVAILABILITY.-[Funds] Except as otherwise provided in this paragraph, funds obligated for any program year for a program or activity carried out under this title may be expended by [each State receiving] each recipient of such funds during that program year and the 2 succeeding program years.
+(2) AVAILABILITY.-[Funds] Except as otherwise provided in this paragraph, funds obligated for any program year for a program or activity carried out under this title may be expended as [each State receiving] each recipient of such funds during that program year and the 2 succeeding program years.
 Funds obligated for any program year for a program or activity carried out under section 171 or 172 shall remain available until expended.
-Funds received by local areas from States under this title during a program year may be expended during that program year and the succeeding program year.
+Funds received by local areas from States under this

+title during a program year may be expended during that program year and the succeeding program year.
 No amount of the funds described in this paragraph shall be deobligated on account of a rate of expenditure that is consistent with a State plan, an operating plan described in section 151, or a plan, grant agreement, contract, application, or other agreement described in subtitle D, as appropriate.

-\ \ \ \ \ \ \

-(i) WAIVERS AND SPECIAL RULES.-
+- (i) WAIVERS AND SPECIAL RULES.-

-(1) Existing waivers.-\ \ \
+- (1) Existing waivers.-

-\ \ \ \ \ \ \
+-

-(4) General waivers of statutory or regulatory requirements.-
+- (4) General waivers of statutory or regulatory requirements.-

-(A) GENERAL AUTHORITY.-Notwithstanding any other provision of law, the Secretary may waive for a State, or a local area in a State, pursuant to a request submitted by the Governor of the State (in consultation with appropriate local elected officials) that meets the requirements of subparagraph (B)-
+- (A) GENERAL AUTHORITY.-

-(i) any of the statutory or regulatory requirements of subtitle B or this subtitle (except for requirements relating to wage and labor standards, including non-displacement protections, worker rights, participation and protection of workers and participants, grievance procedures and judicial review, nondiscrimination, allocation of funds to local areas, eligibility of providers or participants, the establishment and functions of local areas and local boards, the funding of infrastructure costs for one-stop centers, and procedures for review and approval of plans); and
+- (i) any of the statutory or regulatory requirement of subtitle B or this subtitle (except for requirements relating to wage and labor standards, including non-displacement protections, worker rights, participation and protection of workers and participants, grievance procedures and judicial review, nondiscrimination, allocation of funds to local areas, eligibility of providers or participants, the establishment and functions of local areas and local boards, the funding of infrastructure costs for one-stop centers, and procedures for review and approval of plans); and

-\ \ \ \ \ \ \ \
+(C) CONDITIONS.-Not later than [90] 60 days after the date of the original submission of a request for a waiver under subparagraph (A), the Secretary shall provide a waiver under this paragraph if and only to the extent that- (i)

-(D) EXPEDITED REQUESTS.-The Secretary shall expedite requests for waivers of statutory or regulatory requirements that have been approved for a State pursuant to subparagraph (B), if the requirements of this paragraph have been satisfied.
+(D) Expedited Requests.-The Secretary shall expedite request for waivers of statutory or regulatory requirements that have been approved for a State pursuant to subparagraph (B), if the requirements of this paragraph have been satisfied.
+(E) Special Rule.-With respect to any State that has a waiver under this paragraph relating to the transfer authority under section 133(b)(4), and has the waiver in effect on the date of enactment of the Workforce Investment Act Amendments of 2005 or subsequently receives such a waiver, the waiver shall continue to apply for so long as the State meets or exceeds State performance measures relating to the indicators described in section 136(b)(2)(A)(i).

-\ \ \ \ \ \ \

 [SEC.
 193. USE OF CERTAIN REAL PROPERTY.